Commitment to Service

 b.
 Increasing the level of customer satisfaction with the delivery of services and programs; and

 d.
 Providing a means to formally express concerns.

 A complaint is any expression of dissatisfaction received by Job Skills relating to a service provided.

-Job Skills promotes the existence of this Policy to all clients, through reference to the policy on the Job Skills website and through a posting at all Job Skills locations.
+Promotes the existence of this Policy to all clients, through reference to the policy on the Job Skills website and through a posting at all Job Skills locations.

-Job Skills recognizes the need to be fair and equitable to the complainant and the employee of Job Skills against whom the complaint is made.
+Recognizes the need to be fair and equitable to the complainant and the employee of Job Skills against whom the complaint is made.

 - Data collection and evaluation

-Job Skills collects and records data on complaints lodged and outcomes to assist in the identification of systemic and recurring problems and/or potential improvements to service delivery and client relations.
+Collects and records data on complaints lodged and outcomes to assist in the identification of systemic and recurring problems and/or potential improvements to service delivery and client relations.

 - How to make a complaint

 1. If a client is not satisfied with the customer service received from a Job Skills staff member, they may ask for and will be given the name and contact information of the appropriate authority for resolution.